YouTube intro maker for branded openings | HeyGen

 Download your intro in YouTube-ready formats and resolutions.
 Upload it to your editor or channel settings to automatically include it in future videos with a seamless publishing workflow.

-It’s an AI video generator that creates short branded opening animations for your YouTube videos.
-These intros establish your identity and help viewers quickly recognise your channel across uploads.
+It’s an AI video generator that creates short, branded opening animations for your YouTube videos.
+These intros establish your identity and help viewers quickly recognize your channel across uploads.

 Most professional intros run between 5–10 seconds.
 This keeps attention high while giving enough time to build brand recognition before your main content starts, making your intro video essential.

 No experience required.
-HeyGen handles motion design and timing automatically, while giving you simple options to personalise visuals and sound.
+HeyGen handles motion design and timing automatically, while giving you simple options to personalize visuals and sound.
 For individual creators, the Creator plan starts at $29.

 Absolutely.
-Once downloaded, you can place your intro at the beginning of all your future videos so you keep your branding consistent across your channel.
+Once downloaded, you can place your intro at the beginning of all your future videos so you maintain consistent branding across your channel.

 Our platform has already produced 110,336,635 AI-powered avatars for creators and businesses.